-Onboarding and Customer Service – The CSM Team at SELLERLOGIC
+Onboarding and customer service – The CSM team at SELLERLOGIC

 Das CSM Team bei SELLERLOGIC macht mehr als nur Kundenservice.

 But what makes customer service in the SaaS sector so special?
-On one hand, there is the product: software is constantly changing – unlike consumer goods, for example.
+On one hand, there is the product: software changes continuously – unlike consumer goods, for example.
 Features are implemented, bugs need to be fixed, and sometimes the entire dashboard is redeveloped.
 Such a dynamic product requires constant communication between customers and the company.
 Software must be introduced to the customer as part of an onboarding process, and afterwards, customer service must always be able to effectively assist all users at any point and inform them about any changes.

-At SELLERLOGIC, we have developed our own system that is tailored to both the customers and the employees.
+We at SELLERLOGIC have developed our own system that is tailored to both the customers and the employees.

 Successfully registered, what now?

-Onboarding with the Repricer
+Onboarding at Repricer

 “Onboarding is an extremely exciting part of my job because you can really feel the motivation of the customers here!”

 4. Once the registration is complete, the customer is called and asked if SELLERLOGIC can provide any support.
 The customer can also request contact immediately after registration through our callback service.
 If support is needed, onboarding begins immediately or a suitable appointment is scheduled.
 During onboarding, it is discussed with the customer how our solution can be used most effectively in the given case.
-The onboarding conversations typically last 45 minutes, but of course, there is no time limit set for the customer.
+The onboarding conversations usually last 45 minutes, but of course, there is no time limit set for the customer.
 The conversation includes the following points:

-Onboarding with Lost & Found
+Onboarding at Lost & Found

 Beyond simple customer service

-Consultation and Needs Assessment
+Consultation and needs assessment

-This closeness to the customer is very important for SELLERLOGIC, as it is the only way to view the product from the user’s perspective.
+This closeness to the customer is very important for SELLERLOGIC, as it is the only way to see the product from the user’s perspective.
 In this way, the team also discovers optimization potentials that would otherwise not be easily identified in daily work.

-At the end of the day…
+At the end of the day …

 Image credits in the order of the images: © A Stockphoto – stock.adobe.com / © Andrey Popov – stock.adobe.com